-

 2 Comments

-The WEGOHEALTH Activist 30 Day Writing Challenge Day 17 “Throwback Thursday!
+“Throwback Thursday!
 Grab a post from your archives and repost it!
 Add a few sentences at the beginning to frame it.
 Why you chose it.
 Why you liked it.
-And why … Continue reading
+And why it should be shared again.”
+This piece was originally … Continue reading

 Posted in brain injury, caregiving, coping skills, disability, family, human interest, humanity, traumatic brain injury